What is sudo gout or pseudo gout (the first is misspelled)?

 There is little scientific evidence regarding the use of cysteine boosting benefits.
 All of the current information is anecdotal or success stories of those who derived benefits.

 A less expensive and tastier treatment option is to go on a raw food diet.
 This involves eating 50 percent of your meals as raw fruits and vegetables.
+One caution with Raw Diets: If you have gut issues, the raw diet may put undue stress on your gut.
+Many with gut inflammation, while an increase in vegetables will help, will do better with their diet if it is steamed or at least lightly cooked.

 More to come on sudo gout or pseudo gout as we develop this further.